- Initial versions of the mapping method can be seen as far back as in Leonardo Da Vinci’s personal notes from the 15th century.

 Write down the main topic

 Now, write down the primary topic in the middle of the document and draw a circle around it.
 Some people recommend placing the main topic right in the center of the page, while others place it on the top of the document.
 I have found mapped notes to be easier to follow if the top is used for the main topic.
-Some people do prefer the aesthetic look of a map that starts from the very center of the page, though.
+Some people do prefer the aesthetics of notes with a map that starts from the very center of the page, though.

 Here’s an illustration that shows where and how I write down the main topic: